 - Good organizational, prioritization, interpersonal, and communication skills; exceptional written and verbal skills.

 - Ability to be a self-starter.

 - Strong ability to listen to students and instructors to resolve issues and create solutions in difficult situations.

-- Minimum of five years in a diverse law enforcement background.
+- Minimum of three years in a criminal justice or corrections background.